Systemic risk in interbank networks: disentangling balance sheets and network effects: Introduction

 Closely related to our study are the ones of \cite{Krause2019} and \cite{Diem2020}, both based on DebtRank.
 Using Monte Carlo network generation, \cite{Krause2019} showed that it is possible to create financial networks with minimal systemic risk while maintaining fixed balance sheet structures.
 Another significant result of their analysis is that it is possible to derive approximate information about the systemic risk of a financial institution by using specific node properties, notably the interbank leverage. \cite{Diem2020} also performed a systemic risk optimisation through mixed-integer linear programming: They fixed interbank assets and liabilities and optimised the network structure to obtain minimal systemic risk.
 They showed that sensible risk reductions are possible, especially for small and medium-sized banks, by concentrating lending and funding over a minimal set of connections.

 Our study differs from both these works since, in our exercise, we also fix the degrees of each institution: banks' diversification is kept constant, and thus concentration limits are respected.
 We also have a different goal: we do not aim to find the network structure of minimal systemic risk, but we aim to quantify the systemic risk expected from a given set of heterogeneous balance sheets and diversification strategies.
+By fixing the size of the interbank exposures and the level of interconnectedness, we aim to measure the contribution of the observed pattern of links while controlling for variables that are known to have large effects on the risk of contagion.

+Another closely related study is \cite{glasserman2015likely}, who derive explicit bounds for the magnitude of network contagion while using only minimal information about the connectivity of the network.
+Their method allows to compute the maximum systemic risk generated by a shock with only data about asset size, leverage and total interbank liabilities and does not need exact knowledge about the underlying network structure.
+There are several significant differences between their approach and ours.
+First, their model does not use information about the number of counterparties of each bank, while our measures take into account this information.
+Second, their analysis is model-dependent, as it relies on the Eisenberg-Noe framework; on the contrary, our approach can be applied to any existing model.
+Third, their measure allows to compute the maximum systemic risk generated by an interbank network rather than the expected one.

+Moreover, they measure the contribution of the network structure by comparing this bound with a network-less system.
+On the contrary, in our analysis, we study the difference between the observed networks and the average of an ensemble of fictional networks.
+Our results regarding the contribution of the specific network structure are comparable to their analysis in the case of a contagion-at-default algorithm.
+Conversely, when the model entails distress contagion, relevant differences arise.